 From mid-May to mid-July, the "simmer dim" (summer twilight) is fantastic, when the sun only dips below the horizon for a few hours.
 In fine weather this can bring the islands almost 19 hours of sunshine a day.

-The bustling archipelago of 22,500 people boasts abundant wildlife, a spectacular coastline and dozens of major archaeological sites.
+The bustling archipelago of just over 23,000 people boasts abundant wildlife, a spectacular coastline and dozens of major archaeological sites.
 Whether arriving for the first time or returning, you can be sure of a great welcome.

 Brekka Lodge is a fantastic base for enjoying Shetland's abundance of wildlife due to its geographic location.
 Situated midway between the UK and the Arctic, Shetland is on a migration flyway.
 Large numbers of birds pass through the islands on their migrations to and from the Arctic.
 Several species stop off to feed, and the island's position also attracts many vagrant species from North America and Asia that have been blown off course.
 As a result Shetland is renowned as a rarity hotspot which also incurs a human migration.